databricks/tmm/Cookies-DataEng-DAB/README.md

 This project is not intended as a beginner tutorial.
 It assumes some familiarity with Databricks, related tools and concepts.
 The project uses the bakehouse dataset from the Data+AI Summit 2024 which is available for free at the [Databricks Marketplace](https://marketplace.databricks.com/details/f8498740-31ea-49f8-9206-1bbf533f3993/Databricks_Cookies-Dataset-DAIS-2024-).
-An introduction to Databricks Workflows and Delta Live tables - which also servers as a great overview of the bakehouse application that calculates the top locations for new flagship stores based on streaming data - is [available here](https://www.youtube.com/watch?v=KVCc1Dkz7tM).
-This repo provides the bakehouse application as a Databricks Asset Bundle.
+An introduction to Databricks Workflows and Delta Live tables is [available here](https://www.youtube.com/watch?v=KVCc1Dkz7tM).
+It also servers as a great overview of the bakehouse application that calculates the top locations for new flagship stores based on streaming data.
+This repo provides the same bakehouse application as a Databricks Asset Bundle.